telamon/hypercore-substream/README.md

 const virt1 = substream(stream, Buffer.from('beef'))

 // Connected event is fired when a virtual stream with the same
-// namespace have been initialized by the remote. virt1.on('connected', (virt1) => {
+// namespace have been initialized on the remote end. virt1.on('connected', (virt1) => {
   virt1.write('Hello remote!')
 })